 Using Engineering BOMs for Collaboration

 In PCB design, many decisions are made during the design process that affects overall costs and requires collaboration across engineering and design teams.
 Layout and component changes are likely to be made before production based on component availability and obsolescence, and each iteration requires thorough documentation before moving to production.
-Drafting a manufacturing with a finished product in mind will require some foresight.
+Drafting a manufacturing BOM with a finished product in mind will require some foresight.

 Working with an engineering bill of materials before moving to manufacturing helps streamline the design process.
-If your engineering bill of materials includes suitable replacement components for your device, the PCB can anticipate potential layout changes and plan accordingly.
+If your engineering bill of materials includes suitable replacement components for your device, the PCB designer can anticipate potential layout changes and plan accordingly.
 Any component that appears in a PCB has to meet electrical specifications, tolerances, and sourcing requirements.

 Designers need all the technical information about the product and its functionality as early as possible.
 Compiling all the relevant information into the engineering bill of materials ensures that designers can make the best layout choices and choose the right design rules without searching through component datasheets.
-Things like engineering drawings, proper management, data and supply chain management can all contribute to a completed finished product.
+Things like engineering drawings, proper BOM management, parts data and supply chain management can all contribute to a completed finished product.

 Designers should be armed with information at the outset if they are to avoid sourcing problems, production delays, and time-consuming redesigns.
 The engineering bill of materials can be used to give designers a number of suitable component replacement options before they finalize the circuit board design and prepare for manufacturing.